-The recently expanded Learning Trust for Excellence comprises a group of eleven high achieving schools in Sutton Coldfield with experienced Headteachers who work collaboratively to learn from the strengths of each other, share excellent practice and work together to be the best they can be in order to provide the best possible life chances and education across the Trust.
+The recently expanded Learning Trust for Excellence, comprises a group of ten high achieving schools in and around Sutton Coldfield.
+The experienced Headteachers work collaboratively to learn from the strengths of each other, share excellent practice and work together to be the best they can be in order to provide the best possible life chances and education across the Trust.
 The involvement of key partners to support the achievement of the vision is crucial, offering mutually beneficial opportunities in the pursuit of excellence in education and high aspirations for the whole learning community.
-The original 7 primary schools involved Coppice, Four Oaks, Langley Special School, Little Sutton, Hollyfield, Moor Hall and Whitehouse Common have recently been joined by Court Farm, Deanery Church of England, .
-Maney Hill and Wylde Green.
+The original 7 primary schools; Coppice, Four Oaks, Langley School, Little Sutton, Hollyfield, Moor Hall and Whitehouse Common have been joined by Court Farm, Deanery Church of England and Town Junior.
 They work together with the partners King Edwards Schools, Bishop Vesey’s Grammar School, Beaufort Special School, BCU, UCB, the Co-operative College and Rotary.
 The collaboration is a proactive response to the changing educational landscape, inspiring excellence and furthering opportunity for all.

 The core co-operative values underpinning the partnership are fundamental to the success – self-help, self-responsibility, democracy, equality, equity, solidarity.
 These Trust values are central to all involved in the collaboration and are a high priority for the children.
 They visit other Trust schools taking part in working days exploring the values with others in their year group.
 The children have also been involved in dedicated collaborative activities including raising money for the Rotary campaign against polio.